 Planning for your retirement is the key to fully enjoying the fruits of your labor.
-Whether you have an IRA (individual retirement account), a 401(k) or any other kind of retirement account, you want to get the most out of it by putting the most into it.
+Whether you have an IRA (individual retirement account), a 401(k) or other retirement account, you'll want to get the most out of it by maximizing your contributions.
 Understanding the contribution limits put in place by the IRS will help you maximize your savings.

-401(k)s are the most common retirement accounts for employees earning a salary, having replaced the standard pension decades ago.
+401(k)s are one of the most common retirement accounts for employees today.
+Defined contribution plans have nearly replaced the standard, defined benefit pensions that once dominated retirement plans.
 They are made up of investments such as stocks and bonds.
 Typically, a 401(k) is not taxed on its earnings until withdrawn during retirement.
 Roth 401(k) accounts, on the other hand, typically offer tax-free withdrawals.

-For those over 50 years old, the contribution limit will be a total of $64,500 due to the addition of the $6,500 catch up amount.
+For those over 50 years old, the total contribution limit will be a total of $73,500 due to the addition of the $7,500 catch up amount.

 Since many 401(k) contributions are made through direct salary deductions, it is important to speak with your employer regarding your contribution amount.
 While it is crucial to save for your retirement, you never want to sacrifice your well-being today.
 A financial advisor can help determine how much you can afford to save.